iTunes Logo

 2001

-The debut emblem was immediately multi-speaking: a CD and a few notes.
-This turned out to be enough to indicate the specialization of the service and do without textual information.
-The graphics spoke about everything.
-The logo depicted three eighth notes – not only with a head and a calm but also with a flag.
-They were located separately from each other and were painted in different colors with gradient transitions: pink, purple, blue.
-The background was a sparkling CD with a light rainbow spectrum above and reflections of notes below.
-He was slightly raised, almost standing on the edge.
-The wide lower shadow created this impression.
+The debut emblem was very telling: a compact disc and several notes.
+That was enough to indicate the service’s specialization and do without textual information.
+The graphics spoke for everything.
+The logo featured three eighth notes, with heads, stems, and flags.
+They were placed separately and colored in different shades with gradient transitions: pink, purple, and blue.
+The background was a sparkling compact disc with a light rainbow spectrum at the top and reflections of notes at the bottom.
+It was slightly raised, almost standing on the edge.
+A wide bottom shadow created this impression.

 2001 – 2002

-The application was originally designed as a player for Macintosh computers.
-Back then, he had a simple emblem with a CD and three eighth notes, colored blue, purple, and pink.
-This choice was because CDs were intended to store digital audio recordings, and iTunes had to replace them.
+Originally, the application was developed as a player for Macintosh computers.
+It had a simple emblem with a compact disc and three eighth notes, colored in blue, purple, and pink.
+This choice was driven by the fact that compact discs were intended to store digital audio recordings, and iTunes was meant to replace them.

 2002 – 2003